 12-year-old Rosemaine Jean knows far more about cholera than any child should, since her 13-year-old brother, Alexis, came down with the waterborne disease.
 "He washed his hands with dirty water, and then ate," she explains.
 During a weeklong stay in a medical clinic, Alexis nearly died.
 After watching him suffer, Rosemaine took it upon herself to learn how to treat her family's well water with UNICEF-provided purification tablets so she could wash their water jugs, food and clothes.
 Keeping herself and her 10 siblings disease-free is a chore Rosemaine relishes.
 It’s also helped shape her future plans: "I'd like to become a nurse after I finish school."

 When Hurricane Matthew passed over Haiti in early October 2016, it devastated entire neighborhoods and destroyed livelihoods.
 Eight-year-old Loudina was orphaned by the hurricane.
 "I miss my mom.
 She took good care of us," she says.
 "The wind came and a house fell on top of her.”
-Loudina and all her siblings go to a UNICEF Child-Friendly Space set up after the hurricane.
+After the hurricane, UNICEF set up Child-Friendly Spaces so Loudina, her siblings and children like them would have a place where they could receive support from caring adults who are trained to help children recover from trauma.
 UNICEF Child-Friendly Spaces provide children with a safe environment to receive counseling, learn, play and heal after disasters.

 When Sabrina was just a toddler, her biological mother abandoned her, sick and malnourished, at a hospital.
 A UNICEF partner placed her with a foster family, so she didn’t have to be institutionalized.
-Tragically, most of the estimated 30,000 Haitian children living in orphanages today are there because their parents cannot provide for them.
-To spare children that fate, UNICEF supports the foster family network, so more kids can grow up in a loving home.
+Tragically, most of the Haitian children living in orphanages today are there because their parents cannot provide for them.
+UNICEF supports the foster family network, so more kids can grow up in a loving home.
 Now 7, Sabrina has been living with her family for five years, happily attends school, and studies hard because she has big plans for her future: “I want to become a professor one day.”